permguard/permguard/site/content/docs/using-the-cli/use-the-permguard-cli.md

-  help        Help about any command init        Initialize a new repository in the working directory plan        Plan the difference between the working directory and a remote repo to be applied remote      Manage the set of repos ("remotes") whose remote servers you track repo        Manage the local repo validate    Validate source code in the working directory
+  help        Help about any command init        Initialize a new repository in the working directory plan        Plan the difference between the working directory and a remote repo to be applied remote      Manage the set of remote servers you track repo        Manage the local repo validate    Validate source code in the working directory